One question we sometimes hear from students is: 'If I become a barrister, how much can I expect to earn in my first few

 (Last updated: December 2016)

 Please note that the figures above represent the likely upper and lower limits of earnings, and the mid-point between them should not be taken as an average pay packet.
 Take crime, for example: growth at the top end will be driven by privately-funded cases, but drastic legal aid cuts have meant average earnings have actually shrunk recently.
 Within each area of practice earnings will also vary depending on how busy you are, how high-profile your set's work is and the type of clients.
 Publicly-funded children's law family work for a local authority client will pay much much less than privately funded divorce work.

 Any more clues as to what junior barristers earn?
 Well, it is useful to look at the pupillage awards offered by each set of chambers.
 Since such awards are funded out of the communal pot that all barristers in chambers pay into, the logical conclusion is that the higher the award the more you can potentially earn as a tenant there.

-The highest pupillage award as of 2018/19 is Atkin Chambers' £72,500 (4 Pump Court, One Essex Court, Keating, and Henderson are not far behind at £70,000).
+The highest pupillage award as of 2021 is Atkin Chambers' £72,500 (a handful of sets are not far behind at £70,000).
 We're pretty sure this is the highest amount of money it's possible to earn in a first-year law graduate job, beating all City trainee solicitor salaries hands down.
 The figure is also higher than some City NQ pay packages.

 Atkin Chambers is not the only high-paying set.
 A growing group of top sets offer awards of £65,000 to £70,000 (having previously offered £55,000 to £60,000).
 If that is what you are getting paid as a pupil, it is also reasonable to assume you could earn at least as much in your first year of practice.
 A further indication of what a baby junior at a top commercial set can earn is offered by Essex Court Chambers: it guarantees its baby barristers earnings of £100,000 in their first year of practice.
 It even adds that 'in practice, experience shows that first year tenants may earn something in excess of this figure'.
 Zoinks!